mining4UML/UMLMiner/README.md

 - UML Miner allows to execute the [Declare Miner](https://www.sciencedirect.com/science/article/abs/pii/S0306437916306615?via%3Dihub) and [MINERful](https://dl.acm.org/doi/10.1145/2629447) techniques to process discovery.
 - UML Miner allows to execute the [Declare Analyzer](https://www.sciencedirect.com/science/article/abs/pii/S0957417416304390?via%3Dihub) and the [Declare Replayer](https://link.springer.com/chapter/10.1007%2F978-3-642-32885-5_6) methods to conformance checking.
 The conformance can be explored either by trace or by constraint.

-# How does UML Miner work?
+# How does it work?
 For each "Visual Paradigm" project, UML Miner creates a unique log.
 A log is made up of all the working sessions on that project.
 A working session of a project represents all the modeling events made across all the UML diagrams employed between an opening and the corresponding closure of the project.